Calcutta Chemical Company

-The Calcutta Chemical Company was a pharmaceutical company established in the city of Calcutta (now Kolkata) in 1916 by K.C.
+The Calcutta Chemical Company established in Kolkata (formerly Calcutta) in 1916 by K.C.
 Das, B.N.
 Maitra, and R.N.
-Sen. Its founding was at the time of the Swadeshi Movement in Bengal, where the spirit of entrepreneurship was encouraged in opposition to British manufactured goods.
-Although it manufactured a variety of products, the company was best known for being the originators of Margo soap and Neem Toothpaste, as well as Lavender Dew Powder.
-It was primarily run by the Dasgupta family (descendants of K.C.
-Das) until its acquisition by Shaw Wallace.
+Sen, was founded during the Swadeshi Movement in Bengal, which encouraged entrepreneurship in opposition to British goods.
+The company was known for originating Margo soap, Neem Toothpaste, and Lavender Dew Powder and was primarily owned and managed by S.C.
+Dasgupta and his wife, Rekha.

+Following her husband's death in 1979, Rekha Dasgupta assumed leadership and eventually sold the company to Shaw Wallace.

 It was then further sold to German consumer goods company Henkel, which incorporated Henkel India.
 More recently, the company once again changed hands and was acquired by VVF, a contract soap manufacturer, while Henkel retained the rights to the products and focused on their marketing.

-The company was owned by the family of senior journalist and Rajya Sabha MP Swapan Dasgupta until its acquisition by Shaw Wallace.
+The company was owned by the family of senior journalist Swapan Dasgupta.